gcioffi/TLIO/README.md

 In src/scripts: python3 Interpolate_Higher_Frequency.py

+### Rotate measurements IMU: from reality to simulated frame

+Use Giovanni's code: toDo

 ### Plot IMU Vicon and IMU simulated

 Use "Plot_IMU_Vicon_vs_GT.py" to plot the IMU from the VICON and the IMU from the simulated bag.